+- c) Three (3) points for a longer line with length up to the full looping radius;

+- d) Finally, Perception Zero (PZ) when the length of line exceeds the radius of the looping element.

+- B.9.8.3.
+The half-loop followed by a roll is also flown with no line between the half-loop and roll.
+Again, drawing a line requires same downgrades as described in B.9.8.2.
+Should the roll begin before the half-loop is completed, the Judge must downgrade the figure one (1) point for every five (5) degrees of half-loop on which the roll was performed.
+(Figure 26)

 - B.9.8.4.
 The foregoing principles for downgrading unwanted lines between rolls and looping segments must be applied in the same manner when rolls are placed adjacent to looping segments in the following families of figures:

-- Family 7.4 Reversing whole loops
+- 5.7.2.2.
+Family 7.4 Reversing whole loops

-- Family 7.5 Horizontal and vertical S's
+Family 7.5 Horizontal and vertical S's

-- Family 7.8 Horizontal and vertical 8's
+Family 7.8 Horizontal and vertical 8's

-- Family 8.5 Half Cuban eights
+Family 8.5 Half Cuban eights

-- Family 8.6 P-loops and reversing P-loops
+Family 8.6 P-loops and reversing P-loops

-- Family 8.7 Q loops
+Family 8.7 Q loops

-- Family 8.10 Reversing 11⁄4 loops
+Family 8.10 Reversing 11⁄2 loops